 Professor Emeritus of English, Missouri State University, Springfield

+In researching and writing this book, Henson sought, received, and applied suggestions from prominent Lincoln scholars.
 Inventing Lincoln is a discursive, bibliographical exposition emphasizing how Lincoln experts have or have not explained growth and development vs. consistency in his rhetoric, and its eloquence vs. demagoguery.
-The book rigorously critiques sources that claim Lincoln was a demagogue.
+This book rigorously critiques sources that claim Lincoln was a demagogue.
 Surprisingly, Henson finds that despite many Lincoln experts' observations about his eloquence, a comprehensive study/definition of it has yet to appear.
 The final section of this book recommends strategies to advance scholarship on Lincoln’s eloquence, among other aspects of his discourse.
-The book features a detailed index and abundant endnotes citing primary and secondary sources.

-This book is intended for multiple audiences, including instructors and advanced students in English and cultural studies (for example, literature and language), rhetoric and speech communication, history, political science. and presidential studies.
+Inventing Lincoln is intended for multiple audiences, including instructors and advanced students in English and cultural studies (for example, literature and language), rhetoric and speech communication, history, political science. and presidential studies.
 Specialists in these fields will find new information and fresh analyses of familiar information.
-All readers, including Lincoln buffs and history buffs in the general public, will find clarity in this scholarship: this book’s approximately 370 pages yields a Flesch-Kincaid grade-level reading score of 15.6 (undergraduate senior).
-The book will be available at Amazon.com.
+This book features abundant endnotes (citing primary and secondary sources, including many of interest for additional reading) and an index that includes rhetorical and literary terminology.
+All readers of this book, including Lincoln buffs and history buffs in the general public, will find clarity in this scholarship: the book has a Flesch-Kincaid grade-level reading score of 15.6 (undergraduate senior).

 Email comments or